Swiss cities remain the dearest in the world

 The two Swiss cities beat New York, Oslo and Copenhagen, revealed UBS’s 2018 “Cost of living in cities around the worldexternal link” survey on Tuesday.

 What’s more expensive in Zurichexternal link than in Genevaexternal link?
-“The biggest difference can be found in services, such as haircuts, an hour of household help, dry cleaning, language classes etc., where Geneva is 20% pricier on average than Zurich.
+“The biggest difference can be found in services, such as haircuts, an hour of household help, dry cleaning, language classes etc., where Zurich is 20% pricier on average than Geneva.
 The second-largest difference is in electronic devices (+16%) like smartphones, televisions and notebooks,” the survey found.

 UBS based its calculations on a basket of 128 goods and services representing the spending habits of a three-person European family – with separate data sets including and excluding rent, the single largest cost for most people.